More at rubyonrails.org:

 active_record_encryption:

-primary_key: EGY8WhulUOXixybod7ZWwMIL68R9o5kC
+primary_key: YehXdfzxVKpoLvKseJMJIEGs2JxerkB8

-deterministic_key: aPA5XyALhf75NNnMzaspW7akTfZp0lPY
+deterministic_key: uhtk2DYS80OweAPnMLtrV2FhYIXaceAy

-key_derivation_salt: xEY0dt6TZcAMg52K7O84wYzkjvbA62Hz
+key_derivation_salt: g7Q66StqUQDQk9SJ81sWbYZXgiRogBwS

-These values can be stored by copying and pasting the generated values into your existing Rails credentials.
-Alternatively, these values can be configured from other sources, such as environment variables:
+These values can be stored by copying and pasting the generated values into your existing Rails credentials file using bin/rails credentials:edit.

 config.active_record.encryption.primary_key = ENV["ACTIVE_RECORD_ENCRYPTION_PRIMARY_KEY"]